 Are you ready to make photomontage-ing magic?
-PicMonkey’s collage maker makes it easy to create beautiful collections of photos in a matter of minutes.
+PicMonkey’s collage maker makes it easy to create beautiful folders of photos in a matter of minutes.
 Whether you’re collaging vacation pics, wedding memories, or just random photos of your dog, we have all the tools you need to get your pics together.
 Today we’re gonna cover the basic steps:

 - Gather your photos